dart-lang/site-www/src/faq.md

 Kevin Moore [saw improvements][ppwsize] in the size of the generated JavaScript from his real-world HTML5 game.

-The dart2js team strives to generate smaller output, but is more focused on real-world apps instead of trivial examples.
+The web compiler team strives to reduce output code, but focuses more on real-world apps instead of trivial examples.

 ### Q. How are floating point numbers handled when compiled to JavaScript?